HVQuan02/STUNMUS/README.md

 ## Features

 Stunmus includes the following features:
+### Study

-- Flashcards with spaced-repetition algorithm
+- Flashcards with spaced-repetition algorithm, like Anki
-- Video call meeting room
+- Video call meeting room, like Zoom
 - Group chat with collaborative whiteboard
-- Pronunciation correction
+- Pronunciation correction, like Elsa
-- Smart chatbot
+- Smart chatbot, like ChatGPT
-- Clock timer with points system
+- Clock timer
+### Music
 - Music store with playlist management
 - Youtube link to MP3 conversion
 - Music generation and autotune